xebiarohan/UserDataApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Credentials
+The credentials for the application is in https://github.com/xebiarohan/UserDataApp/blob/main/src/assets/users.json

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.